FranckyU/rails-nice-deploy/README.md

 **Using it**

-Now after working on any dev branch and merged changes to *master*, all tests OK, just cd to *RAILS_ROOT/scripts* and deploy with ease by `./deploy-staging` or `./deploy-staging --wit-migration` and `./deploy-production` or `./deploy-production --with-migration`
+Now after working on any dev branch and merged changes to *master*, all tests OK, just cd to *RAILS_ROOT/scripts* and deploy with ease by `./deploy-staging` or `./deploy-staging --with-migration` and `./deploy-production` or `./deploy-production --with-migration`

 That's all, have a nice deploy !